mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 >  A package's name provides context for its contents, making it easier for clients to understand what the package is for and how to use it.

-The `pkg` directory was used long ago in the Go project when there wasn't any well-defined standards.
+The `pkg` directory was used long ago in the Go project when there weren't any well-defined standards.
 But it was later removed to just have normal packages.

 - Same for `util` or `misc` packages.
 Don't use them.
 Instead break out related `util` functionalities into its own package or if it's not used by a lot of packages, make it part of the original package itself.